vrinek/kowalski/README.markdown

 ### TODO:

-* get rid of capistrano for better parallelism of remote tasks
+* get rid of capistrano for better parallelism of remote tasks on `cap up`
 * support for multi-core testing
 * abstract the capistrano commands and move more customization into kowalski.yml
 * add more hooks